sanel/vaadin14-lein-problem/README.md

 The similar thing is done with [tools.deps](https://github.com/clojure/tools.deps.alpha).
-Run `clj -Sverbose` and will pull dependencies without problem
+Run `clj -Sverbose` and will pull dependencies without a problem.